Characters: Drowtales Vel Vloz Ress

 One of Kar'liir's assistants, she accompanies Kiel in the turtle tank.
 Her concept art can be found here

-- Genius Ditz: Maybe.
-She's an engineering assistant, but her specialty is "breaking things"
+- Genius Ditz (Possibly.
+She's an engineering assistant, but her speciality is "breaking things".)

-- Wild Child: She can best be described as a feral child.
+- Wild Child (She is best described as a feral child.)

-A group of Vel'Akar (sapient demons) that follow Kiel and seem to represent the fandom.
+A group of Vel'Akar (sapient demons) that follow Kiel and seem to represent the Drowtales fandom.

 - Fandom Avatar (Apparently, these are the beings that Kiel has been talking to all along, and they represent the fanbase.)

 - Blob Monster (They are usually relatively shapeless.
 Though the especially strong willed ones (fan cameos) can take more defined forms when they need to.
 They tend to acquire this ability around Naal.
 Strange things happen around her.)